-2.01 Educational Philosophy
+2.1 Educational Philosophy

-The Council on Social Work Education has identified field as the signature pedagogy of social work education: "It is a basic precept of social work education that the two interrelated components of curriculum - classroom and field - are of equal importance within the curriculum, and each contributes to the development of the requisite competencies of professional practice" (Council on Social Work Education, Educational Policy 2.3).
+The Council on Social Work Education has identified field as the signature pedagogy of social work education: "It is a basic precept of social work education that the two interrelated components of curriculum - classroom and field - are of equal importance, and each contributes to the development of the requisite competencies of professional practice" (Council on Social Work Education, 2022 EPAS, 3.3).

-The educational philosophy underlying field practice is a blend of the idealism and pragmatism that is characteristic of the profession.
+The educational philosophy underlying field practice is the integration of classroom theory with experiential, supervised learning experiences.
 Within a framework of social work values and knowledge, the student in the placement will test out theory, develop skills and demonstrate competencies, learn to evaluate their own performance, and prepare for autonomous practice.
 The student will also learn how to contribute to the provision of humane and equitable social services, to the development of professional knowledge, and to the creation of a more just society.